 Some websites are cutting out images and prominent navigation sections altogether, relying on a few choice lines of straightforward text to inform visitors about their company.

 Danish agency B14 uses their homepage real estate to simply describe their mission statement and provide links to samples of their work.
 It's a modern, uncluttered approach to presenting information.

 More companies are turning to illustrators and graphic artists to create bespoke illustrations for their websites.
-After years of flat design and minimalism, adding illustrated touches to your site is a great way to inject a little personality, as seen in this charming example from NewActon (designed by Australian digital agency ED).
+After years dominated by flat design and straightforward minimalism, adding illustrated touches to your site is a great way to inject a little personality, as seen in this charming example from NewActon (designed by Australian digital agency ED).

 Taking classic minimalism to the extreme, some designers are defying conventions of what a website needs to look like, displaying just the absolute bare necessities.
 The site from designer Mathieu Boulet is centered around a few choice links to his social profiles and information.

-These parred-down, two-tone color schemes look cool and contemporary, like this example from Australian Design Radio.
+These pared-down, two-tone color schemes look cool and contemporary, like this example from Australian Design Radio.